 Above (from left to right): SIP-T32G, SIP-T38G

 This series currently consists of five different phone models that are referred to as being Ultra-elegant.
 Upon closer inspection it is easy to see why as each of the models is highly customizable with an executive look and feel.
-Model numbers are SIP-T40P, SIP-T41P, SIP-T42G, SIP-T46G and SIP-T48G with the later two models both having large color displays and have expansion module support.
+Model numbers are SIP-T40P, SIP-T41P, SIP-T42G, SIP-T46G, SIP-T48G and SIP-T48S with the later three models both having large color displays and have expansion module support.

 Above (from left to right): SIP-T40P, SIP-T41P, SIP-T42G

 Above (from left to right): SIP-T46G, SIP-T48G/S

 To compare all four series of Yealink IP phones, please visit the Comparison Chart on the Yealink website.

 Yealink offers two video phones in the form of the recently released T49G and the older VP530.
 The T49G features a 8" 1280 x 800 capacitive (10 points) touch screen IPS LCD.
 The VP530 model features a color 800x400, digital LCD, 7 inch, touch-screen display.

 Yealink currently have only 1 DECT phone system option, the W52P.
 This is a great option if you are looking for the cordless setup.
 A single base station can handle up to 5 cordless phones, which can be bought seperately to grow your system as needed.
 For more information on this device read our Yealink W52P review.